How to Become an Appraiser

 Miscellaneous:

-Improved mixed use (residential/Commercial)
+Improved mixed use (Residential/Commercial)

 Golf courses/recreational facilities